Please do this on your laptop – it’s easier.

 Select a user name and password and keep a record of these in a safe place.

-On the first two pages, you have to enter personal details and a student profile.
+On the next pages, you have to enter personal details and a student profile.
 DOUBLE CHECK YOUR BIRTHDATE.
+For your school, click on edit and search for your school.
+If it’s not there, click on my high school is not listed.

 Answer every question that has a red asterisk.
 If there is a slight possibility you will study in the USA, answer all the questions that follow, even if there is no asterisk.
 Universities will use the information you give to decide if you are a fit for them and may contact you directly.
 There are some questions that ask you about your parents’ income and their highest level of education.
 If you are staying in Lebanon, you will see they have a drop down menu and one of the responses is “I do not want to respond.”
 You can select this.
 If you might be going to the USA put the correct figure in.
 The telephone number requires 10 digits – the only way we can do this in Lebanon is to write your mobile number which has 8 digits and then add 00 to the final digit. ie. 0312345600.
 (The 00 will not make a difference if someone wants to call you.
 They are simply disregarded.)